LuckyLuke-n/Smarthome/README.md

 ## Usage
 - Indoor Data: The application will display the current temperature and humidity from the connected sensors.
 - Outdoor Data: Enter your desired location (city name or coordinates) to fetch the latest outdoor weather data.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](/LICENSE.txt) file for details.

-## Acknowledgments
-Thanks to the developers of the third-party weather API for providing valuable data.
-Special thanks to the open-source community for their contributions and support.